almenscorner/IntuneCD/README.md

 The package can also be run standalone outside of a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

 ## Whats new in 1.0.8
 Main focus for this release has been to improve the performance as large setups can take a while to backup/update.
-With these enhancements, I was able to cut the rumtime by 80% in most cases
+With these enhancements, I was able to cut the run time by 80% in most cases

 - Added module to use MS Graph batching to get assignments instead on getting them for each configuration individually
 - General code clean up